beerdecoded/Beer_ITS_analysis/README.md

 Altogether, we demonstrated that coupling simple laboratory procedures with DNA sequencing and metagenomic analysis can allow the detection of the microbial content in commercial beer and can easily trigger a tripartite conversation between the general public, the scientists and professional brewers.

-for more informations you can look at at the public summary of the project  on [kudos](https://www.growkudos.com/publications/10.12688%25252Ff1000research.12564.1/reader)
+for more informations you can look at the public summary of the project  on [kudos](https://www.growkudos.com/publications/10.12688%25252Ff1000research.12564.1/reader)

 Or on our publication on F1000: [Sobel J, Henry L, Rotman N and Rando G. BeerDeCoded: the open beer metagenome project [version 1; referees: 3 approved with reservations].
 F1000Research 2017, 6:1676](https://f1000research.com/articles/6-1676/v1)